RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

 Folder "teams" contains .txt files necessary for my own scraper.

-Repository is going to be updated and described better in a future as I finish my final thesis.

 Packages used: pandas, numpy, matplotlib, seaborn, statsmodels, scikit-learn

+Repository is going to be updated and described more comprehensively in a future as I finish my final thesis.
 Work in progress